homan-uppu/writing/Essays/On college/Why college is outdated.md

 **Misaligned incentives**.
 ### Yet, college is tough to displace

-Why is college **still** the primary path for most young people?
+If it can't adapt, then why is college **still** the primary path for most young people?

-I used to believe this is because of how deeply rooted the notion of college is in our culture.
+I used to believe this is predominantly because of how deeply rooted the notion of college is in our culture.
 That because a college education has been aspirational for centuries, people still want to get a degree because of the prestige associated with it.

-But this is a partial, weak explanation.
-Historically, when systems don't work and we have significantly better alternatives, we've been relatively quick to adopt them.
+But, historically, when systems don't work and we have significantly better alternatives, we've been relatively quick to adopt them.

 So if there really was a great college alternative that had a track record of excellent results, that was affordable, it would be massively successful.